S/PDIF: IEC 61937 encapsulation

 A number of encodings are available over IEC 61937, including Dolby AC-3/E-AC-3, Dolby TrueHD, MP3, AAC, ATRAC, DTS, and WMA Pro.

 Limitations

 The receiver does not control the data rate, so it must avoid bit slip by synchronizing its reception with the source clock.
-Many S/PDIF implementations cannot fully decouple the final signal from influence of the source or the interconnect.
+Many S/PDIF implementations cannot fully decouple the final signal from the influence of the source or the interconnect.
 Specifically, the process of clock recovery used to synchronize reception may produce jitter.
-If the DAC does not have a stable clock reference then noise will be introduced into the resulting analog signal.
+If the DAC does not have a stable clock reference, then noise will be introduced into the resulting analog signal.
 However, receivers can implement various strategies that limit this influence.